hsw28/data_analysis/hannah-in-use/README.txt

 posimport.m: takes pos files found using uipickfiles and makes a structure of pos/vel/acc timeimport.m: takes lfps found using uipickfiles and makes a structure of time data

+DECODE
+binAcc.m: bins actual velocities in same bins as decode shit, so you can compare your decoded data binVel.m: bins actual accelerations in same bins as decode shit, so you can compare your decoded data decodeshit.m: decodes velocity based on cell firing decodeshitACC.m: decodes acceleration based on cell firing firingPerAcc.m: outputs average firing rate per acceleration firingPerVel.m: outputs average firing rate per velocity

 WHEEL
 wheelPos.m: cleans up wheel data and interpolates data for all time points, returning XY coord and degrees wheelACCEL.m: accel of rotating wheel